 Physicians, Office Managers/administrators, Coders, Billers, Billing Managers/Supervisors, EHR implementation teams

-Barbara J. Cobuzzi is owns CRN Healthcare Solutions where provides value added provider consulting services.
-She holds a BS in Industrial Engineering from Rensselaer Polytechnic Institute and an MBA from New York University.
+Barbara J. Cobuzzi owns CRN Healthcare Solutions which provides value added provider consulting services.
+She holds a B.S. in industrial engineering from Rensselaer Polytechnic Institute and an MBA from New York University.
 She holds certifications from the AAPC as a CPC (certified physician coder), COC (certified hospital outpatient coder), CPC-P (certified payer coder) a CPC-I (certified coding instructor) and a CPCO (certified professional compliance officer).
-She also...
+She also holds...

 More Events By The Speaker